-The Marketing Strategy vs. the Marketing Plan
+Marketing Strategy vs. Marketing Plan — What Is the Difference?

 Do marketing teams need strategy?
 I recently answered this question with an emphatic Y-E-S. Strategy allows bold marketers to use their creativity to drive the growth of a company.
 Yet far too many marketing teams are working without strategy.
 Some do not even have a firm marketing plan.

 Build your marketing plan in Aha!
 Roadmaps — free for 30 days.

 The marketing strategy is your approach to achieving your competitive advantage — the marketing plan contains the activities that will get you there.

 The strategy is the why behind the work, and the marketing plan is the when and the what that describes the work.
 While this is a rather simple definition, there is often confusion around strategy versus planning.
 This is especially true if you work on a team that does not lead with strategy.
 You might wonder — do marketing teams really need both?
 What are the differences?

 The first question is easy enough.
 Yes, you need both.
 The latter will take a bit more time to explain, which is why I have detailed my answer below.

 Here are the key differences between a marketing strategy and a marketing plan:

 The purpose of a marketing strategy is to capture the marketing goals — what needs to happen for your product or service to reach the right customers and do well in market.
 Strategy keeps the team aligned around those shared goals by helping everyone understand who will get the most value from your offerings (the target audience), the value proposition, and how you will reach your ideal customer.

 The purpose of a marketing plan is to describe and visualize for the team when and how you will accomplish those goals.
 Plans establish the timeline and themes of your work — your campaigns and programs — and allow you to prioritize the activities within each based on your strategy.
 This makes it clear how every activity connects to both the marketing goals and overall business goals.